za3k/za3k.com/archive/ultimate_archwizard.md

  - **Powers**: Decide what you're the Ultimate Archwizard of ("lasers", "wishes", or "pro wrestling").
 The GM  will give you three special powers based on what you're the Ultimate Archwizard of.
  - **Seal**: You are so powerful, most of your powers must remain sealed--describe how.
 Are you wearing heavy  weights?
 Do you have a special magical eyepatch holding back your cool glowing eye?
 Are you lazy?
  - **Skills**: Pick three skills your character is good at.
- - **Dark Lord**: Describe one strength of the Dark Lord.
+ - **Dark Lord**: Describe one strength and/or special power of the Dark Lord.
 No one knows their weaknesses, if any.

 ## Skill List
  - The DM will collect the list of skills from all players into one list.
 These are now all the skills available in the game.
 All challenges will be solvable by one or more skills in the skill list.
 Any other skills (climbing?) are unheard of in your world, and you can't solve challenges that way.